inducer/loopy/doc/ref_kernel.rst

 If the outermost operation of the RHS expression is a function call, the RHS value may be a tuple, and multiple (still scalar) arrays appear as LHS values.
 (This is the only sense in which tuple types are supported.)
-Each statement is parametrized by zero or more loop variables ("inames").
+Each statement is parameterized by zero or more loop variables ("inames").
 A statement is executed once for each integer point defined by the domain forest for the iname tuple given for that statement (:attr:`loopy.InstructionBase.within_inames`).
 Each execution of a